 STAGE 1 - Medical Consultation and follow-up

-One of our fertility specialists will meet with you and your partner.
-The doctor will obtain a medical history, order tests including blood and ultrasound exams to evaluate the fertility potential of the recipient.
+One of our fertility specialists will meet with you.
+The doctor will obtain a medical history, order tests including blood and ultrasound exams to evaluate your fertility potential.
 The doctor will go over the process of donor insemination.

 STAGE 2 - Consultation with Health Psychologist